octue/octue-sdk-python/docs/source/troubleshooting_services.rst

 Accessing crash diagnostics
 ===========================
-In the event of a child crash, the child will upload the crash diagnostics and send the cloud path to them to the parent as a log message.
+In the event of a crash, the service will upload the crash diagnostics and send the upload path to the parent as a log message.
 A user with credentials to access this path can use the ``octue`` CLI to retrieve the crash diagnostics data:

 .. code-block:: shell